epics-containers/epics-containers.github.io/docs/user/tutorials/setup_k8s_new_beamline.rst

 For the detail of what goes into ``environment.sh`` see `../reference/environment`.

-edit ``environment.sh`` make changes as follows:
+Now edit ``environment.sh`` make changes as follows:

 Section 1
 ~~~~~~~~~

-to set the following variables:
+Change this section to set the following variables:

 .. code-block:: bash